hev3-rust/hev3-rust/README.md

 The `Hev3Config` struct allows you to customize the behavior:

-- `resolution_delay`: Time to wait for AAAA records before proceeding with IPv4
+- `resolution_delay`: Time to wait for AAAA and SVCB/HTTPS records before proceeding (default: 50ms)
-- `connection_attempt_delay`: Time to wait for a connection attempt before starting the next
+- `connection_attempt_delay`: Time to wait for a connection attempt before starting the next (default: 250ms)
-- `connection_timeout`: Maximum time to wait for connection establishment
+- `connection_timeout`: Maximum time to wait for connection establishment (default: 20s)
-- `preferred_address_family_count`: Number of IPv6 addresses to try before starting an IPv4 connection attempt
+- `preferred_address_family_count`: Number of IPv6 addresses to try before starting an IPv4 connection attempt (default: 1)
-- `use_svcb_instead_of_https`: By default, hev3-rust resolves HTTPS RRs.
-This option can be used to tell hev3-rust to issue SVCB queries instead.
+- `use_svcb_instead_of_https`: Issue SVCB queries instead of HTTPS.
+By default, hev3-rust resolves HTTPS RRs (default: false)
+- `max_svcb_aliases_to_follow`: Maximum number of chained SVCB alias records to follow when resolving service bindings (default: 2)

 ## Compiling the library